 The kit includes:

 - Hands-on activities to engage the public in learning about sustainability

 - Professional development and collaboration materials for informal educators

-Sustainability Fellowships introduce informal educators to sustainability science and practices and provide resources and support for Fellows to initiate or strengthen a sustainability project at their institution.
-More information on upcoming Fellowship opportunities will be available in early summer, 2019.
+Sustainability Fellowships introduce informal educators to sustainability science and practices and provide resources and support for participants to initiate or strengthen a sustainability project at their institution.
+More information is available at:

-Sustainability in Science and Technology Museums is a program of Arizona State University's Rob and Melani Walton Sustainability Solutions Service and is supported by the Rob and Melani Walton Foundation.
+The Rob and Melani Walton Sustainability in Science and Technology Museums program is supported through funding from the Rob and Melani Walton Foundation.